Belbin 9 Team Roles

 Implementer

 Strengths: Very practical in their approach to work.
 They turn ideas into workable solutions and processes.
 Efficient when undertaking repeatable tasks or activities or which follow a defined process.
-They get things done that need to be done.
+They deliver what needs to be done.

 Potential weaknesses: Can be slower to adapt to new ways of working or change, especially when it is rapid or unexpected.
-Their preference for the tried and tested means they can be a bit more resistant or may even become a barrier to change if they are not fully bought in.
+Their preference for the tried and tested means they are more resistant or even become a barrier to change if not fully bought in.

 Completer Finisher